iwnnay/electron-react-linkify/README.md

-# electron-react-linkify
+# base_webpack_react_app
-Component that creates a div with internal text turned into links that open in a browser external an electron app
+This repo aids me in skipping setting up an environment of Webpack and React for every app